Specifications by Examples

 Test:

 Such an example/test helps stakeholders imagine better exactly how the system will behave under specific conditions and allows them to verify the requirements and the corresponding business rules.
-Of course, since the test is just one specific instance of the requirement, it is usually needed to write more than one test for each requirement, and the special attention should be paid to "border cases".
+Of course, since the test is just one specific instance of the requirement, it is usually needed to write more than one test for each requirement, and special attention should be paid to "border cases".

 Examples: